daniele-casciani/bis_project_group3/README.md

 TODO:
 - In sample.py choose the correct mandatory fields
-- Find Ram and Storage usage for Pual
+- Find Ram and Storage usage for Paul
+- edit timestamp